The Beach Boys: 1958–1962: Formation and first recordings

 At the time of his 16th birthday on June 20, 1958, Brian Wilson shared a bedroom with his brothers, Dennis and Carl—aged 13 and 11, respectively—in their family home in Hawthorne.
 He had watched his father Murry Wilson play piano, and had listened intently to the harmonies of vocal groups such as the Four Freshmen.
 After dissecting songs such as "Ivory Tower" and "Good News", Brian would teach family members how to sing the background harmonies.
 For his birthday that year, Brian received a reel-to-reel tape recorder.
 He learned how to overdub, using his vocals and those of Carl and their mother.
 Brian played piano, while Carl and David Marks, an eleven-year-old longtime neighbor, played guitars that each had received as Christmas presents.

 Soon Brian and Carl were avidly listening to Johnny Otis' KFOX radio show.
 Inspired by the simple structure and vocals of the rhythm and blues songs he heard, Brian changed his piano-playing style and started writing songs.
 Family gatherings brought the Wilsons in contact with cousin Mike Love.
 Brian taught Love's sister Maureen and a friend harmonies.
 Later, Brian, Carl, Love and two friends performed at Hawthorne High School under the name "Carl and The Passions".
 Brian also knew Al Jardine, a high school classmate.
 Brian suggested to Jardine that they team up with his cousin and brother Carl.
 Soon after Dennis also joined the band on demand of the Wilson's mother Audree.
-Love gave the fledgling band its name: "The Pendletones", a pun on "Pendleton", a brand of woolen shirt popular among local surfers at the time.
 Dennis was the only avid surfer in the group, and he suggested that the group write songs that celebrated the sport and the lifestyle that it had inspired in Southern California.
 (Note: Nick Venet said that none of the members, including Dennis, surfed until after the fact.)
 Brian finished the song, titled "Surfin", and with Mike Love, wrote "Surfin' Safari".
+Love gave the fledgling band its name: "The Pendletones", a pun on "Pendleton", a brand of woolen shirt popular among local surfers at the time.